 The Best Cricketing Moment in Indian History for Me

-There have been many fantastic moments in the history of Indian cricket but, in my humble opinion, winning the 1983 Cricket World Cup is up there as the best.
+There have been many fantastic moments in the history of Indian cricket but, in my humble opinion, winning the 1983 Cricket World Cup (thanks to some good cricket tips) is up there as the best.
 This is because there is nothing quite like winning your first World Cup and it is something that I can remember like it was yesterday.
 This was one of the best moments of my life so I have reminisced about it below.

 What was the Format of This Tournament?